 Freight payment schedules define when and how you’re expected to pay carriers and service providers for transportation.
 These terms vary—Net 30, Net 60, prepay, or collect—and they directly affect how you manage cash flow.
 When payment arrangements are unclear or misaligned with your operating cycle, it can lead to late fees, strained vendor relationships, disorganized accounting, and rising freight costs.

-Clear payment expectations allow your team to plan better, manage freight costs more effectively, and maintain predictable financial flows.
+Clear payment expectations allow your team to plan better, manage shipping costs more effectively, and maintain predictable financial flows.
 It also improves trust with carriers who count on timely payments.
-The smoother your freight billing system, the easier it is to scale without added financial stress.
+The smoother your shipping billing system, the easier it is to scale without added financial stress.

 How to Avoid Mistakes That Slow Down Freight Billing